Rokmaster Resources (CVE:RKR) Trading 20% Higher – What’s Next?

 Rokmaster Resources Corp.
-(CVE:RKR – Get Free Report)’s stock price rose 20% during mid-day trading on Friday .
+(CVE:RKR – Get Free Report) shares shot up 20% on Friday .
 The company traded as high as C$0.03 and last traded at C$0.03.
-Approximately 256,000 shares traded hands during trading, an increase of 124% from the average daily volume of 114,305 shares.
+256,000 shares changed hands during mid-day trading, an increase of 124% from the average session volume of 114,305 shares.
 The stock had previously closed at C$0.03.

 Rokmaster Resources Corp., an exploration stage company, engages in the acquisition, exploration, and development of mineral properties in North, Central, and South America.
 It explores for zinc, lead, silver, copper, gold, and polymetallic deposits, as well as precious metals.
 The company holds a 100% in the Duncan Lake property comprising 35 contiguous mineral claims that covers an area of 3,929 hectares; and a 55% interest in the Big Copper property located in the Slocan Mining Division in southeast British Columbia, Canada.